Best CNA Classes in Connecticut (CT) Today: Online & Campus

 CNAs are tasked with the important responsibility of providing basic care for patients in long-term care facilities and other healthcare settings.
 Becoming a CNA is a great way to enter the healthcare field quickly while leaving the door open for further career advancement in nursing down the road.

 To become a CNA in Connecticut, you must take classes from a program approved by the Connecticut Department of Public Health.
 Many CNA classes in CT are offered by community colleges and vocational schools and take as little as one month to complete.

-For added convenience, there are even some online CNA classes in CT, though students still need to complete their labs and clinical components in person.
+For added convenience, there are even some online CNA classes in CT, though you still need to complete your labs and clinical components in person.
 This guide can help you find a state-approved CNA training program in CT and learn more about what it takes to become certified after your training program.
 You’ll also get answers to key questions about costs and coursework, get details on the job market for CNAs in CT, and much more.

 FAQs About CNA Classes and Training in CT